grunklejp/mmo-tic-tac-toe/README.md

   - [x] make move from the client
   - [ ] check win
     - [x] don't let user click on boards that are won
+    - [ ] don't let user click on entire sections that are won
   - [ ] recursively check win & update state on the server
   - [x] define level specific updates for protocol
   - [ ] level selector